vemonet/nanopub-rs/lib/docs/docs/python.md

 # Randomly generate a new private/public key pair
 keypair = KeyPair()

-# Create profile with new private key
+# Create a profile with this new private key
 new_profile = NpProfile(
     private_key=keypair.private,
     orcid_id="https://orcid.org/0000-0000-0000-0000",